FardadCo/LaraCrypt/README.md

 There is a main public function in LaraCrypt calss:<br>
 `encrypt` - For use this fucntion you should set two parameters contain base64 key with 44 characters length and your message as a string that you want to be encrypted
+`decrypt` - For use this fucntion you should set two parameters contain base64 key with 44 characters length and your encrypted message as a string that you want to be decrypted
 ```ruby
 let key : String = "u6KuXJLIUwEUl7noY8J8H1ffDRwLC/5gjaWW1qTQ3hE="
 let message : String = "123456"